-How To Tone Down Chili When it’s Too Spicy:
+How To Tone Down Chili, if it’s Too Spicy?

 1. Adding Dairy: Dairy always adds a nice cooling effect if the chili is too spicy.
 Add a dollop of sour cream or yogurt on top.
 Also adding some shredded cheddar cheese on top also helps.

-2. Adding a Sweetener: Add some honey into the dish.
+2. Adding a Sweetener: Add some honey to the dish.
 A tablespoon or more will tame spiciness.

-Your family and friends will LOVE this Easy Vegetarian Chili!
+Your family and friends will LOVE our Easy Vegetarian Chili!

-Serve with shredded cheddar cheese and sour cream on the side or on top of each serving, and garnish with fresh chopped cilantro.
+Serve with shredded cheddar cheese and a dollop of sour cream on top of each serving, and garnish with fresh chopped cilantro.

 OH and don’t forget to have some cold beer on hand to go with it!